Shop The Story

 Got it?
 OK, Here’s How to Potty Train Your Boy or Girl in Three Days:

 - When your child wakes up in the morning, change his soggy diaper and bid farewell.
 Have your kid throw the diaper out and say “bye-bye.”

-- Change your kid into one of the oversize T-shirts you bought and explain there is no diaper to catch the pee-pee or poop, so he has to put it in the potty.
+- Get your kid naked, in an oversize t-shirt or big kid underwear and explain there is no diaper to catch the pee-pee or poop, so he has to put it in the potty.